 The Western Institute for Neuroscience (WIN) has developed the NeuroConnect program that will support community co-created research proposals that mobilize interdisciplinary research teams to promote societal benefit for community identified challenges in neuroscience, supporting these teams through project conception to program development.
-The Mental Health: Mechanisms, Intersections, and Impacts theme seeks to promote research and development of strategies to alleviate challenges faced by community members struggling with mental health, and the organizations supporting these community members.
+The Pain, Mental Health and Societal Impacts theme seeks to promote research and development of strategies to alleviate challenges faced by community members experiencing chronic pain, mental health struggles, and challenges including poverty, housing insecurity, or resource scarcity and the organizations supporting these community members.

 Teams funded through this initiative will be poised to respond to interdisciplinary funding calls, and engagement with key community knowledge users will translate to greater knowledge mobilization and implementation success.

-WIN will select one proposal under the theme of Mental Health: Mechanisms, Intersections, and Impacts for this award.
+WIN will select one proposal under the theme of Pain, Mental Health, and Societal Impacts for this award.
 Individual awards will initially provide up to a maximum of \$200 000/year for two years to support expenses related to the project.
 Applicants must submit a budget that covers the initial 2-year project plan with clear mutually agreed upon milestones.
 Beyond the initial 2-year period, projects may be renewable on a year-by-year basis, dependent on impact deliverables, for a maximum funding period of five years.
 WIN will work closely with the selected team and provide in-kind staff support for project management, grant development for large funding opportunities, development of advancement materials for fundraising from donors, and support for community engagement and outreach.
 The application is an iterative process, and applicants may receive feedback on their applications, and/or be asked to make changes.

 APPLICABILITY: The Western Institute for Neuroscience's NeuroConnect program is designed to build and strengthen vital connections between Western researchers and community organizations and members.
 Eligible teams must be composed of at least 2 Western Faculty members and at least one community partner.
-Community organizations can include, but are not limited to, non-profit groups, industry partners, local and/or provincial community organizations, and people with lived experiences.
+Community organizations can include, but are not limited to, not-profit groups, industry partners, local and/or provincial community organizations, and people with lived experiences.
 A Western Faculty member must be listed as the lead PI, while community partners, faculty members, and affiliate members can be co-leads.
 The responsibilities of all co-leads should be clearly defined, and the roles of community members or organizations should provide insights into community needs and facilitating outreach.

-WIN invites applications from all eligible individuals and is committed to supporting high-quality interdisciplinary projects involving designated groups that adhere to all relevant EDI principles, guidelines, and policies adopted by the university (see "Canada Research Chair Program - Equity, Diversity & Inclusion Action Plan")
+WIN invites applications from all eligible individuals and is committed to supporting high-quality interdisciplinary projects involving designated groups that adhere to all relevant EDI principles, guidelines, and policies adopted by the university (see Canada Research Chair Program - Equity, Diversity & Inclusion Action Plan")